Alisa Valdes

 Alisa Valdes (born 1969 in Albuquerque, New Mexico) is an American author, journalist, and film producer, known for her bestselling novel, The Dirty Girls Social Club.

 Early life

 Valdes was born in Albuquerque, New Mexico.
-Her father, Nelson Valdés, is a retired sociology professor at the University of New Mexico, and emigrated from Cuba in the early 1960s.
+Her father, Nelson Valdés, is a retired sociology professor at the University of New Mexico, who emigrated from Cuba in the early 1960s.
 Her mother, Maxine Conant, is a seventh-generation New Mexican of mixed heritage, including Spanish, Mexican, Portuguese Jewish, Puebloan, and Irish ancestry, and is a descendant of Roger Conant, founder of Salem, Massachusetts, and Vermont revolutionary Ethan Allen.

 Valdes spent her childhood primarily in New Mexico, but also lived briefly in Glasgow, Scotland and New Orleans.
 Upon her graduation from Del Norte High School in Albuquerque she attended Berklee College of Music in Boston where she majored in jazz performance on the tenor saxophone.

 Journalism career

 While a student at Berklee, Valdes began writing freelance music reviews for The Boston Globe.
 After graduating from Berklee in 1992, she took an unpaid internship at the Village Voice, before going back to school to earn a master's degree from the Columbia University Graduate School of Journalism in 1994.

 Valdes joined the staff of The Boston Globe in 1994, where she wrote for the Living/Arts section.
 Her essay for The Boston Globe Magazine, "Daughter of Cuba," won first place in the 1998 SUNMAG essay contest.
 In 1999, Valdes left Boston for a position as staff writer in the Calendar section of the Los Angeles Times.
 Her articles have appeared in dozens of newspapers, and she has written cover stories for Glamour and Redbook.

 Valdes continues to work in journalism, writing a weekly parenting column for the website "Mamiverse", an opinion piece for NBC Latino, a travel piece for London newspaper The Guardian, and contributing posts for The Huffington Post Books section.